Starlitnightly/omicverse/README.md

 ## Where to get it

 OmicVerse can be installed via conda or pypi and you need to install `pytorch` at first.
-Please refer to the [installation tutorial](https://omicverse.readthedocs.io/en/stable/Installation_guild/) for more detailed installation steps and adaptations for different platforms (`Windows`, `Linux` or `Mac OS`).
+Please refer to the [installation tutorial](https://starlitnightly.github.io/omicverse/Installation_guild/) for more detailed installation steps and adaptations for different platforms (`Windows`, `Linux` or `Mac OS`).

 You can use `conda install omicverse -c conda-forge` or `pip install -U omicverse` for installation.

 ## Usage

-Please checkout the documentations and tutorials at [omicverse.readthedocs.io](https://omicverse.readthedocs.io/en/latest/index.html).
+Please checkout the documentations and tutorials at [omicverse page](https://starlitnightly.github.io/omicverse/) or [omicverse.readthedocs.io](https://omicverse.readthedocs.io/en/latest/index.html).

 ## Data Framework